conduktor/conduktor-gateway-demos/multi-tenant/Readme.md

 &nbsp;

-### Step 9: List the topics from the different tenants
+### Step 9: List the topics from the different virtual clusters

 ```bash
 docker compose exec kafka-client \